groupdocs-viewer/GroupDocs.Viewer-for-.NET/README.md

 This package contains [Examples](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-.NET/tree/master/Examples), [Showcases](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-.NET/tree/master/Showcases) and [Plugins](https://github.com/groupdocsviewer/GroupDocs_Viewer_NET/tree/master/Showcases) for [GroupDocs.Viewer for .NET](https://products.groupdocs.com/viewer/net) that will help you in understanding the API's working and writing your own applications.

-GroupDocs.Viewer for .NET is a .NET API which provides the technology to create powerful document viewer component that allows you to display over 50 document formats in your .NET applications.
-The viewer can both rasterize documents and convert them to SVG+HTML+CSS, delivering true-text high-fidelity rendering.
+GroupDocs.Viewer for .NET is a powerful document viewer API which supports over 140 document types to view documents in HTML5, Image or PDF modes with fast and high quality rendering.
+Choose your own rendering strategy by processing document page-by-page, entire document at once or a custom pages range.
+Customize document appearance via additional rendering options by adding watermarks, rotating and reordering pages, extracting document text with coordinates and much more!

 Supported file formats include: Microsoft Office, Visio, Project, and Outlook documents, PDFs, AutoCAD, image files (TIFF, JPG, BMP, GIF, TIFF, etc.) and more.

 <p align="center">